 The Youth Pheasant Program is a weekend program running from early Sept to late Nov each year.
 Both RDFG members and non-members are welcome.

-The cost is $10 for the program if you are NOT a member of RDFG.
+The cost is $10 for the program if you are NOT a member of RDFG. if you are a member, it’s half that price.
 Please bring it in cash or check with you the first day of the program.

 You’ll need to click on the WAIVER link below, print it, sign it and bring it with you the first day of the program in order to comply with the rules and regulations.